Jeff Savell, Ph.D.

 Room 348 Kleberg

 He has received numerous honors and awards, including the Harry L. Rudnick Educator’s Award from the North American Meat Processors Association, Vice Chancellor for Agriculture’s Distinguished Performance Awards for Team Research and Undergraduate Teaching (three times), the Southern Section American Society of Animal Science Outstanding Young Scientist Award, California Beef Council’s George Strathearn Memorial Research Award, the Association of Former Students’ Distinguished Achievement Award in Teaching and the Texas Cattle Feeders Association’s Beef Merchandising Award.
-In 1996, he received the Texas Agriculture Extension Service Superior Team Award.
+In 1996, he received the Texas Agricultural Extension Service Superior Team Award.
 In 1997, he received the Vice Chancellor’s Award in Excellence – Research on Campus, the Vice Chancellor’s Award in Excellence for Partnerships, and the American Meat Science Association’s Distinguished Teaching Award.
 In 1998, he was given the Vice Chancellor’s Award in Excellence Team Award (Gene Mapping), the Honor Professor Award at the 42nd Annual Agriculture and Life Sciences Convocation, and a T-Camp Namesake at Texas A&M University.
 In 2003, he received the Vice Chancellor’s Award in Excellence for his contributions as part of the Extension Beef 101 Team.